katneal/bhf/README.md

 Press TSS button.
 Review tutorial.
 Master blocking; it's too good, providing 2 s of invincibility.
-Player is invincibility when blue; player is constantly blue when playing at a high level.
+Player is invincibility when blue; player is constantly blue when playing really well.

 Stuck on first level?

 Make sure to equip the new weapons and shields when found.
 To equip gear:
 Press menu button (three horizontal bars).